oslabs-beta/dbhive/README.md

 Navigate to the Setup page and remove a database when it is no longer in use, keeping your dashboard clean.

-### ➮ Remove application accounts
+# Privacy and Security

-dbHive application accounts can be removed by manually accessing IndexedDB and deleting entries.
-All data stored on the user is securely encrypted, and no encryption secrets are stored.
+dbHive does not store any user data, most importantly including database connection information, usernames, and passwords.
+Data is kept encrypted on the client.

-## Troubleshooting
+# Troubleshooting

 If certain database metrics are shown as unavailable in the dashboard, database user permissions may need to be elevated.
 Necessary user permissions and admin privileges can vary depending on the database hosting service used.
 For issues with application accounts, it is recommended to remove problematic users.
 Follow the directions in the "Remove application users" section of this readme.